johntrogan/defender-docs/defender-endpoint/tamperprotection-macos.md

 ![Screenshot of operation blocked message.](media/operation-blocked.png)

-You can configure the tamper protection mode by providing the mode name as enforcement-level.
+You can configure the "tamper protection" mode by providing the mode name as enforcement-level.

 > [!NOTE]
 >
-> - The mode change will apply immediately.
+> - The mode change applies immediately.
-> - If you used JAMF during the initial configuration, then you'll need to update the configuration using JAMF as well.
+> - If you used JAMF during the initial configuration, then you need to update the configuration using JAMF as well.

 ## Before you begin